10 minutes of terror: A quake, a tsunami and a missing son

 "I couldn't hold onto him," she said.
 "I'm so sorry.
 I couldn't protect him from this."

-The next morning, the couple combed the area around their former home, now a flattened field of intertwined lumber, concrete, sheet metal and other rubble.
+The next morning, the couple combed the area around their former home, now a flattened field of intertwined rubble.

 They visited every hospital in the city, asking officials to unzip bag after bag containing the corpses of young children.
-There were too many, it seemed, to count.
+There were too many to count.

 None of them was Bima.

-Then, at midday Thursday, something inside Musrifah told her to look in a mangled pile of debris about 200 meters (yards) from where their house once stood.
+Then, at midday Thursday, something inside Musrifah told her to look in a mangled pile of debris not far from where their house once stood.

 Almost immediately, she saw a little body pinned face down between a gas canister and a shredded pile of wooden beams.
-The boy was wearing a dark gray shirt and turquoise pants, just like Bima was the day the tsunami snatched him from her arms.
+He was wearing a dark gray shirt and turquoise pants, just like Bima was when the tsunami snatched him from her arms.

-An hour later, an emergency crew placed him in a black body bag and zipped it shut.
-And then Musrifah did something she had dreamed of, and dreaded, for almost a week.
+When an emergency crew placed him in a body bag an hour later and zipped it shut, Musrifah did something she had dreamed of, and dreaded, for almost a week.

 She put her arms around her son, and hugged tight.